hashicorp/design-system/website/docs/utilities/dialog-primitive/partials/guidelines/guidelines.md

 ### Use within HDS components

 Examples of how to use the DialogPrimitive components can be found in the HDS [Modal](/components/modal) and [Flyout](/components/flyout) components which are composed using the DialogPrimitive.
-They are both considered dialogs, but have different use cases depending the context, type of information they convey, and intended speed of interaction.
+They are both types of dialogs, but have different use cases depending on the context, type of information they convey, and intended speed of interaction.

-### What is a "dialog"
+### What is a “dialog”

-The term "dialog" has somewhat of a loaded meaning and depending on the context, can be either an ambiguous high-level term, or have a specific semantic meaning.
+The term “dialog” has somewhat of a loaded meaning and, depending on the context, can be either an ambiguous high-level term or have a specific semantic meaning.
 For example:

-- Broadly; the term dialog can refer to the interaction between a user and a application or machine and encourages a bidirectional exchange of information between the two.
+- Broadly, the term dialog can refer to the interaction between a user and an application or machine that encourages a bidirectional exchange of information between the two.
-- Specifically: a dialog can refer to a semantic `<dialog>` element in `HTML`.
-This element can be further broken down further into modal and non-modal dialogs, more details of which can be found in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog).
+- Specifically, a dialog can refer to a semantic `<dialog>` element in HTML.
+This element can be further broken down into modal and non-modal dialogs, more details of which can be found in the [MDN documentation](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog).